collective/Products.remember/README.txt

 See Products.remember releases prior to version 1.9 for migration from existing CMFMember-based sites.

 NOTE: This version of Remember requires Plone 4 and membrane 2.
+It does not suppport Plone 3 and earlier - see Products.remember > 1.9 for that.

 For questions and support, please see the Remember mailing list: http://www.openplans.org/projects/remember/lists/remember/